 How well is your website performing?
 How do you know?
-In this video find 3 measurements for business owners to determine whether their website is a great website or not.
+In this video, find three measurements for business owners to determine whether their website is great or not.

-So here are a business owner’s top 3 measurements or metrics to tell if their website is a good website or a great website.
+So here are a business owner’s top 3 measurements or metrics to tell if their website is good or great.

-That being said I’m not going to hand you all the techie jargon and stuff that people say you have to do.
-I’m going to give you what is important for as a business owner to know when it comes to your site.
+I’m not going to hand you all the techie jargon and stuff that people say you have to do.
+Instead, I will give you what is necessary for a business owner to know when it comes to your site.

 Because people can be very visual, you want your target market to be stimulated by the design and say that’s a “wow” design, “this is the place to be!”

 You can also measure numbers like unique visits to your site.
 That will give you an idea of how many people are coming to it.
-Now that doesn’t necessarily mean they’re your target market, but it’s a good place for you to start.
+That doesn’t necessarily mean they’re your target market, but it’s an excellent place to start.
 Understanding whether your site is getting the traffic is an important metric.
-If it’s not getting the traffic or getting any eyes on it then you need to consider if it is doing any good at all for your business.
+If it’s not getting the traffic or getting any eyes on it, you need to consider if it is doing any good for your business.

-Second big point we want to make is, ok we got your target market coming, and you’re getting visits to your website.
+The second significant point we want to make is, ok, we got your target market coming, and you’re getting visits to your website.

 But are they engaging with you?